Skip to main content

 List locally installed skills with reconciliation against project and lock files.
 Similar to pip list or uv list.

-# List all installed skills (grid format)
+# List all installed skills (table format, default)

 fastskill list